EricTsai83/google-drive/README.md

 - [x] Create a 'File View' page (focus on displaying images)
 - [x] Add a delete button and a description card in 'File View'.
 - [x] Gray out a row while it's being deleted
-- [ ] Disable files from being clicked to open the file view page, except for images.
+- [x] Disable files from being clicked to open the file view page, except for images.
+- [x] Ensure that when a user changes the file extension, our application displays a `can't view` message.

 ## Fun follow ups